sopel-irc/sopel-github/README.md

         | Watchers: 1 | Forks: 8 | Network: 8 | Open Issues: 18 |
         https://github.com/sopel-irc/sopel-github
 ```

-If you have [the `emoji` package](https://pypi.org/project/emoji/) installed, `:emoji_name:`s will be converted to Unicode emoji in the output.
+If you have [the `emoji` package](https://pypi.org/project/emoji/) installed,
+most `:emoji_name:`s will be converted to Unicode emoji in the output.
+(GitHub
+supports some non-standard names that this plugin doesn't handle yet.)

 ### API Keys & Usage

-GitHub APIs have some fairly lenient unauthorized request limits, but you may
+GitHub's API has some fairly lenient unauthorized request limits, but you may
 find yourself hitting them.
 In order to prevent yourself from hitting these
-limits (and potentially being blacklisted), you should generate GitHub API keys
+limits (and potentially being blacklisted), you should generate GitHub API
-for yourself.
+keys for yourself.
 Fill out the information at
 https://github.com/settings/applications/new and then populate your
 configuration with your newly generated client key and secret.

-__IF YOU PLAN ON USING WEBHOOK FUNCTIONALITY:__ You _must_ properly fill out the
+__IF YOU PLAN ON USING WEBHOOK FUNCTIONALITY:__ You _must_ properly fill out
-"Authorization callback URL" to match the external URL you plan to use for the
+the "Authorization callback URL" to match the external URL you plan to use for
-webhook.
+the webhook.

 ## Webhook Functionality

 Webhook functionality is __disabled__ by default.
 It requires slightly more
 technical knowledge and configuration may vary depending on your system.

-There's
+### Configuring Webhooks

-two ways this may be configured, behind a proxy or exposed to the web.
+There are two possible ways to set this up: behind a proxy or directly exposed
+to the web.

 #### Configuring behind a proxy